 The Moot Court Board looks for talented advocates skilled in both the spoken and written word.
 In particular, MCB looks for students whose personal experiences and skills will enrich their ability to produce top-quality problems and compete successfully in moot court competitions.

-The Board selects precisely 42 students, usually 38 1Ls and 4 transfer students, to join the organization each year.
-All our incoming Staff Editors ranked us as their #1 or #2 choice in the Journal Matching System, making us one of the most popular (and competitive) journals at NYU Law.
-Since MCB members are selected on the same basis as the other NYU academic journals, neither 1Ls nor LLMs can be members of the Moot Court Board (except by participating in the Jessup Competition).
+The Board selects precisely 46 students, usually 42 1Ls and 4 transfer students, to join the organization each year.
+Since MCB members are selected on the same basis as the other NYU academic journals, neither 1Ls nor LLMs can be members of the Moot Court Board.

 In the best tradition of our nation’s highest court, selection for the MCB is done on the basis of a multi-factor balancing test incorporating:

-2. The journal competition Bluebooking Test is required of MCB applicants and is considered separately from students’ Lawyering Brief.
+2. The Bluebooking Test is required of MCB applicants and is considered separately from students’ Lawyering Brief.

 4. Each applicant must submit a resume in the approved NYU format, including any relevant experience in written or oral advocacy (debating, mock trial, brief-writing, etc.).